vinushma/angularQuestions/README.md

 25. What are Falsy values in Javascript?
 26. Difference between event.stopPropogation and event.preventDefault ?
 27. What does ??
 Nullish Coalescing:?
+28. Explain non-boolean value coercion to a boolean one in JavaScript -  (!!) operator

 </pre>